 The Bank has entered into nonqualified deferred compensation agreements with certain employees.
 These agreements are funded by life insurance policies.
 The Bank is the owner and beneficiary of all the policies death benefits.
-The Bank owned life insurance policies are recorded as a separate line item at their cash surrender value in the accompanying consolidated balance sheets.
+The Bank has recorded these benefits at the cash surrender value in Other Assets in the accompanying financial statements.
 The agreements provide for transfer of a portion of the proceeds to certain employees.
 The related liability recorded was \$1,509,000 and \$1,279,000 at December 31, 2017 and 2016, respectively.